 I want to support individuals coming together and finding community.
 My research focuses on understanding and removing limitations on Internet communication.
-This includes both imposed limitations like network interference, and on creating unrealized communication models.
+This includes both imposed limitations like network interference, and creating unrealized communication models.
 I like thinking about network structure, measurement, and the evolution of the browser platform.
 I’m interested in pursuing a combination of research, teaching, and software development.

 University of Michigan, Ann Arbor, MI

 Research Fellow (Postdoc)

 B.S., Joint Computer Science & Mathematics; Concentration in Chinese

 Graduated with High Distinction, Departmental Honors Computer Science